Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--jobs path/to/jobs.json` is required for job-related actions.
 * `--filespec jobid:taskid:filename` is to specify the file location to stream or retrieve for the actions `streamfile` or `gettaskfile` respectively.
+For `gettaskallfiles`, the argument becomes `jobid:taskid:include` where `include` is a filter like `*.txt` which would only download files ending in `.txt`.
+Note that you must prevent your shell from interpreting wildcards, thus it is recommended to quote the argument when including such a filter.
 If `taskid` is `@FIRSTRUNNING` then the first running task in the job is retrieved.
 If the `filespec` argument is not supplied, the script will prompt for input.